Skip to main content

 Importing Device Aliases

-If you do not use aliases (nicknames for port WWNs), or if you do not use them in a consistent and coherent manner, then you might want to create them or to modify them, and then import them into IPM.
-Without aliases, you only see FCIDs in the IPM UI.
+If you do not use aliases (nicknames for port WWNs), or if you do not use them in a consistent and coherent manner, then you might want to create them or to modify them, and then import them into IO.
+Without aliases, you only see FCIDs in the IO UI.
 Useful alias names are recommended to getting the most benefit out of using the Entity Creation Utility.

 Alias import is done using either the hostport, storageport, or switchport type in a JSON import file.
 You can only perform alias mapping on the port level entities HBA Port, Storage Port, and Switch Port.